Aubert667/Projet-Theorie-des-graphes/README.md

 # Projet-Theorie-des-graphes
-To run this project you have to set your compile on C++11
+To run this project you have to set your compiler on C++11